 Time commitment: Full time

-Suitability for role: Andrew is an experienced finance professional with 30 years of senior management and capital markets experience.
-He is a Fellow of the Institute of Chartered Accountants.
+Suitability for role: Nitil is an experienced finance professional with 21 years of senior management and capital markets experience.
+He is a Fellow of the Institute of Chartered Accountants of England and Wales.

 Current external appointments: None